 - High popularity.

-30 days’ warranty is not much at all.
-The good-looking shoelace eyes are surface-mounted.
-They look solid but there are a couple of repeated complains, “just pulled out of the leather.” and, “ Examining the rivet, I see it literally broke off.”
+30 day warranty is not plenty at all.
+The beautiful shoelace eyes are surface-mounted.
+They look solid, but there are a couple of repeated complaints, “just pulled out of the leather.” and, “ Examining the rivet, I see it literally broke off.”

 Caterpillar Men’s Hydraulic Mid Cut Steel Toe Boot